-Some of the patients who visit East Tremont Dental in the Bronx have early-stage periodontal (gum) disease but are unaware of it, because they are not presenting any noticeable symptoms.
+Some of the patients who visit East Tremont Dental have early-stage periodontal (gum) disease but are unaware of it, because they are not presenting any noticeable symptoms.
 Unfortunately, periodontal disease can be harmful not only to individuals’ oral health but to their overall health as well.
 Recent studies have shown a link between gum disease and other diseases including diabetes, heart disease, and stroke.

 Fortunately, Dr. Sam R. Morhaim, the specially trained Bronx periodontist at East Tremont Dental, can help.
 Dr. Morhaim recognizes that the best way to reverse periodontal disease is with early diagnosis and treatment.
 To this end, he uses the most advanced techniques to identify the periodontal concern and either save the affected teeth or replace them, if needed.

 Periodontists like Dr. Morhaim treat periodontal, or gum, disease, which is a bacterial infection of the gums or the tissues that support the teeth.
 Periodontal disease is the leading cause of tooth loss.